Volvo EX30 Review (2025): Price, Performance, and Safety

 Summary

-At time of writing, the Volvo EX30 is currently available for pre order with delivery expected from 6-10 months, model and specification dependant.
-The teams at Volvo Aberdeen, Volvo Dundee, and Volvo Edinburgh are on hand to answer any questions you have about the Volvo EX30, show you the full Volvo model range for sale, and accompany you on a test drive.
+The EX30 is now fully available to purchase, with delivery times varying by specification, typically ranging from 4 to 19 weeks.
+The teams at Volvo Aberdeen, Volvo Dundee, and Volvo Edinburgh are on hand to answer any questions you have about the Volvo EX30, show you the full Volvo model range, and accompany you on a test drive.